A Yazidi Survivor's Struggle Shows The Pain That Endures After ISIS Attack

 Um Hiba was married and two months pregnant when ISIS invaded the Yazidi homeland in Sinjar.
 She and her husband along with hundreds of thousands of other Yazidis tried to escape by climbing higher up Mount Sinjar.
 But without food, water or even shade in the searing heat, they came back down and were captured by ISIS.

 Um Hiba hasn't heard from her husband since.
-The fighters threw her and other women into car trunks and, amid U.S. air strikes against ISIS ordered by then-President Obama, took them to Syria.
+The fighters threw her and other women into car trunks and, amid U.S. airstrikes against ISIS ordered by then-President Barack Obama, took them to Syria.

 She lost the child she was carrying.